-3.3.1 Feeds module
+3.3.1 Controller module

-This is the core modules that processes all feeds and takes care of the storage.
-It's where most of the logic lies.
+This is the core modules that processes all feeds and talks to the storage.
+It's where most of the logic lies, althought the parsing is still currently done inside the model.
+It dispatches the plugin logic to the plugin module.